 • Toll free resource recycling hotline: +886-(0)800-085717

-Acer also continues to work with Japan’s PC3R Promotion Association computer recycling organization, enabling consumers to register items for recycling online or by email and then send them in by mail.
+In Japan, Acer also continues to work with Japan’s PC3R Promotion Association computer recycling organization, enabling consumers to register items for recycling online or by email and then send them in by mail.
 The Association also organizes for the reuse of any products collected that can still produce cyclical value.
-Through Japanese PC Recycling Centers, we hope to encourage customers to recycle long-used products and upgrade to newer products still in their usable lives.
+In Japan, Acer has set up PC Recycling Centers in hopes of encouraging customers to recycle long-used products and upgrade to newer products still in their usable lives.
 At the same time, this project also ensures that customers’ information security is protected.
+In 2021, we recycled a total of 68 tons of ICT goods.
+For information on Acer product recycling in Japan, please refer to this website

 Worldwide, Acer Group is working to strengthen the environmental sustainability aspect of social responsibility through responsible recycling models.
 All recycling programs in the United States require the proper disposal and management of waste electronic equipment, components, and materials, as well as the destruction of any data on the equipment to ensure customer information security.
-We require all first- and second-tier suppliers to comply with Acer’s waste disposal standards for the management of end-of-life products, as well as requiring these suppliers to obtain Responsible Recycling (R2) or eStewards certification.
+We require all recyclers to comply with Acer’s waste disposal standards for the management of end-of-life products, as well as requiring their vendors to obtain Responsible Recycling (R2) or eStewards certification.
+We also continue to conduct audits of vendors to ensure that their downstream processing methods follow responsible and compliant with standards.
+In response to the pandemic, audit operations that could not be performed on-site were changed to online audits.
+Our aim is to ensure that Acer’s recycling program meets the recycling requirements of the latest version of EPEAT and the IEEE 1680.1- standard.
+For more about recycling programs in the region, please refer to US and Canada website.

 Acer also carefully follows the European Union Waste Electrical and Electronic Equipment (WEEE) Directive with regard to products, batteries, and packaging, aiming to pursue recycling and reduction and providing consumers with information on local recycling channels through their respective national Acer websites.